 The Android Pie update could have a significant impact on your Galaxy Note 9’s performance.
-While many of you should install the update as soon as it arrives, others are better off waiting a few hours, a few days, or longer before moving from Android Oreo to Android 9.0 and Samsung’s new One UI.
+While many of you should install the update as soon as it arrives, others are better off waiting a few hours, a few days, or longer before moving to Android 9.0 and Samsung’s new One UI.

 If you installed the Galaxy Note 9 Pie beta or have been following the update to the official release, you know that it’s a major upgrade for the company’s flagship.